 Even though the skills vary greatly, there is a typical pattern in learning that we like to see.

-Imitation is one of the first signs that children are learning the speech sounds required to put words together.
-As a speech-pathologist, one of the questions I ask parents includes, “Does your child imitate animal sounds, gestures or any sounds that you make?”
+Imitation is one of the first signs that children are learning the speech sounds required to put words together, and a big part of language development in children.
+As a speech-pathologist, one of the questions I ask parents includes, “Does your child imitate animal sounds, gestures, or any sounds that you make?”

 - From 2-3 years, sentences extend to 4 and 5 words.
-Children can recognise and identify almost all common objects and pictures, as well as use pronouns (I, me, he, she) and some plurals.
-Strangers can understand most words.
+Children can recognize and identify almost all common objects and pictures, as well as use pronouns (I, me, he, she) and some plurals.
+Strangers can understand most words;

 Please keep in mind that if there are other underlying diagnoses, they may delay certain milestones!

 For example, children who have Down’s Syndrome or Autism, will not reach typical speech and language milestones when they are “supposed” to.
-The best bet is to reach out to an SLP and mention your concerns to your child’s pediatrician!
+Imitation learning is included in that part of child development.
+The best bet is to reach out to an SLP and mention your concerns about speech learning to your child’s pediatrician!